strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

   "parent-child", and from these connections, many useful features, such as `Requirements Traceability <https://en.wikipedia.org/wiki/Requirements_traceability>`_ and Documentation Coverage, can be derived.
+- Special fields support.
+The StrictDoc's grammar can be extended to support arbitrary special fields, such as `PRIORITY`, `OWNER`, or even more specialized fields, such as `Automotive Safety Integrity Level (ASIL)` or `ECSS verification method`.
 - Good performance of the `textX <https://github.com/textX/textX>`_ parser and parallelized incremental generation of documents: generation of document trees with up to 2000-3000 requirements into HTML pages stays within